DiSSCo/dissco.github.io/DataETL/IdentifierRecs.md

 <details>
 	<summary> <strong>Click here to expand:</strong> This best practice describes options for assigning a specimen a persistent identifier.</summary>
 	<p><strong>Level:</strong> Basic </p>
-	<p><strong>Use Case:</strong> As a digitisation manager I want to have the specimens with persistent identifiers so
+	<p><strong>Use Case:</strong> As a digitisation manager I want to idenify specimens with persistent, globally unique identifiers so
-	that I can make the digitised specimens retrievable through the whole data lifecycle. </p>
+	that I can make the digitised specimens identifiable anywhere</p>
 	<p><strong>Recommendation:</strong></p>
-	<p>CETAF Stable Identifiers and OpenDS identifier minting</p>
+	<p>CETAF Stable Identifiers</p>
 	<p><strong>Discussion</strong></p>
-	<p>The digitised specimen data has to be accessible through the whole data lifecycle,
-	not only in the ETL processes in the digitisation but also in the publishing and CMS portals.
-All specimens have to be assigned with Persistent Identifiers (PID).
-Different technologies are available for PID, such as LSIDs, DOIs, GBIF ‘Triple IDs’ and HTTP URIs.
-The CETAF identifier system is based on HTTP-URIs and Linked Data principles.
+	<p>All specimens have to be assigned a Persistent Identifiers (PID).
+Different
+	systems have been used, but the CETAF identifier system based on HTTP-URIs and Linked Open Data principles is the most widely adopted in Europe.
-	The system has been successfully implemented in 14 member institutions, which are listed in the following implementation examples.</p>
+	The system has been successfully implemented for 79 collections, some of which are listed in the following implementation examples.</p>

+	<p>A full guide to the implementation of CETAF Stable Idenifiers is available on the [Biowikifarm](https://cetafidentifiers.biowikifarm.net/wiki/Main_Page)</p>

 	<p>When using the CETAF identifier system, the institution can use their domain name in
 	the identifiers, such as <a href="http://id.luomus.fi/C.460096">this</a> from Luomus.
 In such cases, the